sglavoie/sglavoie.github.io-source/content/tools/0022_guided-tour-of-i3-configuration-in-action.md

 - I use `Alt` in a few applications and reserve `Super` for the window manager only.
 - Find the font name you need with `fc-list`.
 For instance, to use JetBrains' font: `fc-list | grep Jet`.
+- Resizing and moving floating windows with the mouse also works great: `mod+LeftClick` to move around and `mod+RightClick` to resize.
+This way, it's also possible to move windows to other screens.

 ### Navigation